Confused about what is a healthy snack for PCOS?

 A healthy, well balanced snack is good for PCOS because it can help control your blood sugar levels between meals.
 Most PCOS carb cravings are a result of low blood sugars.
 A well timed and balanced snack can prevent those cravings and binges.

-A snack of complex carbs, protein and healthy fats can also improve your energy levels.
+A healthy PCOS snack of complex carbs, protein and healthy fats can also improve your energy levels.
 Say goodbye to that afternoon slump.

 It’s also an opportunity to add more nutrients (magnesium, omega 3s, fiber, antioxidants) to your diet that will help decrease insulin resistance, decrease inflammation, balance hormones and improve gut health.